 Years after the 2010 earthquake, Haiti is still recovering.
 Individuals and governments around the world contributed billions of dollars in aid, but help has not always reached those who need it most.
 Most of Haiti’s citizens struggle to find dignified work, secure enough food and support their families.
 The government and its international allies, including foreign corporations, are making big plans for Haiti’s future, from bolstering agribusiness to expanding tourism.
 While Haiti’s residents desperately need economic opportunities, these projects often fail to provide what communities truly need.
 In some cases, the projects simply push poor families off their land and further devastate Haiti’s distressed environment.

 Democracy and the rule of law remain elusive in Haiti, blocked by corruption and authoritarianism.
 Recently, citizen activists have accused many government officials of rampant corruption.
-Women, LGBT people and sex workers in Haiti also suffer from discrimination and gender-based violence.
+Women, LGBTQI+ people and sex workers in Haiti also suffer from discrimination and gender-based violence.
 Although a new law made rape a crime in 2005, sexual violence often goes unpunished today.
 Many survivors do not report attacks for fear that their community or the police will blame them, rather than the perpetrators.
-Few LGBT people feel safe coming out—and those who openly and honestly express their gender identity or sexual orientation face harsh consequences, ranging from social isolation to violence.
+Few LGBTQI+ people feel safe coming out—and those who openly and honestly express their gender identity or sexual orientation face harsh consequences, ranging from social isolation to violence.

 AJWS is committed to helping Haiti’s oppressed people advocate for human rights.
 Our grantees are: